pingcap/docs/TiDB_FAQ.md

 ## Can I use SQL statements to work with TiDB?

 Yes.
 TiDB follows MySQL’s SQL grammar.
-You can use TiDB just you use MySQL.
+You can use TiDB just as using MySQL.

 ## Is TiDB based on MySQL?